f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/scale-api-security/README.md

 curl --resolve app-2.domain.local:80:10.1.10.41 http://app-2.domain.local/action
 ```

-As you can see from the output, the first site has changed its status and is in **Maintenance mode** now, whereas the second one is still performing.
+As you can see from the outputs, the first site has changed its status and is in `Maintenance mode` now, whereas the second one is still performing.

 ### Disable Maintenance Mode

-Enter the following file again:
+Enter the following file:

 ```bash
 bigip/bigip_next/security/operations/scale-api-security/maintenance-terraform/main.tf